SGrondin/bottleneck/README.md

 ## Quick Start

-**Note:** To support older browsers and deprecated Node versions, you must import the ES5 bundle instead.
+**Note:** To support older browsers and Node <6.0, you must import the ES5 bundle instead.
 ```js
 import Bottleneck from "bottleneck/bundle";
 ```